 The following definitions apply for the purposes of this Part.
-Unless otherwise defined in this Section or a different meaning for a term is clear from its content, all terms not defined herein shall have the meaning given them in the Act and in 35 Ill.
+Unless otherwise defined in this Section or a different meaning for a term is clear from its contentcontext, all terms not defined hereinin this Part shall have the meaning given them in the Act and in 35 Ill.
 Adm.
 Code 211.

-- "Agglomerating furnace" means a furnace used to melt into a solid mass flue dust that is collected from a baghouse. - "Alloy" means a mixture or metallic solid solution composed of two or more elements. - "Alloying" means the process of combining or mixing metals or other substances in molten form for the purpose of producing a particular alloy. - "Alloying and refining kettle" means an open-top vessel that is heated from below and contains molten lead for the purpose of alloying and refining the lead.
-Such kettles include, but are not limited to, pot furnaces, receiving kettles, and holding kettles.
+----Agglomerating furnace2["] means a furnace used to melt into a solid mass flue dust that is collected from a baghouse.

+""Alloy" means a mixture or metallic solid solution composed of two2 or more elements.

+"Alloying and refining kettle" means an open-top vessel that is heated from below and contains molten lead for the purpose of alloying and refining the lead.
+Such These kettles include, but are not limited to, pot furnaces, receiving kettles, and holding kettles.

-- "Battery breaking area" means the source location at which lead-acid batteries are broken, crushed, disassembled, or separated into components. - "Casting" means the process of transferring molten lead-containing metal to a mold. - "Dross" means solid impurities removed from molten lead in lead kettles. - "Dryer" means a chamber that is heated and that is used to remove moisture from leadbearing materials other than lead shot. - "Existing lead emission unit" means a lead emission unit in existence before January 1, 2015, at a nonferrous metal production facility. - "Housekeeping activities" means regular cleaning or maintenance activities conducted to reduce fugitive emissions from production areas. - "Induction furnace" means an electrical furnace used for heating metal by electromagnetic induction. - "Lead" means elemental lead or alloys in which the predominant component is lead (i.e., lead being more prevalent than any other single component). - "Lead-bearing scrap" or "Lead-containing material" or "Lead-containing metal" or "Lead-containing wastes" or "Lead particulate" means scrap or material or metal or wastes or particulate with a lead content equal to or greater than 5 mg/l as measured by EPA Method 1311, incorporated by reference in Section 226.120. - "Lead emission unit" means any process that emits lead including, but not limited to, battery breaking areas; material handling areas; dryers and dryer areas; channel furnaces and channel furnace areas; coreless furnaces and coreless furnace areas; reverberatory furnaces and reverberatory furnace areas; rotary furnaces and rotary furnace areas; agglomerating furnaces and agglomerating furnace areas; kettles and casting areas; lead taps, slag taps, and molds during tapping; and areas where dust from fabric filters, sweepings, or used fabric filters are processed. - "Lead kettle" means a vessel that is heated from below and is used for the purpose of melting refined lead. - "Lead tap" means the pouring hole though which molten lead flows from a kettle or furnace.
+"Battery breaking area" means the source location at which lead-acid batteries are broken, crushed, disassembled, or separated into components.

+"Casting" means the process of transferring molten lead-containing metal to a mold.

+---"Dryer" means a chamber that is heated and that is used to remove moisture from lead- bearing materials other than lead shot.

+""Existing lead emission unit"" means a lead emission unit in existence before January 1, 2015,2015 at a nonferrous metal production facility.

+"Housekeeping activities" means regular cleaning or maintenance activities conducted to reduce fugitive emissions from production areas.

+"Induction furnace" means an electrical furnace used for heating metal by electromagnetic induction.

+"Lead" means elemental lead or alloys in which the predominant component is lead (i.e., lead being more prevalent than any other single component).

+""Lead-bearing scrap" or "Lead"lead-containing material" or "Lead"lead-containing metal" or "Lead"lead-containing wastes" or "Lead"lead particulate" means scrap or material or metal or wastes or particulate with a lead content equal to or greater than 5 mg/l as measured by EPA Method 1311, incorporated by reference in Section 226.120.

+""Lead emission unit" means any process that emits lead, including, but not limited to, battery breaking areas; material handling areas; dryers and dryer areas; channel furnaces and channel furnace areas; coreless furnaces and coreless furnace areas; reverberatory furnaces and reverberatory furnace areas; rotary furnaces and rotary furnace areas; agglomerating furnaces and agglomerating furnace areas; kettles and casting areas; lead taps, slag taps, and molds during tapping; and areas where dust from fabric filters, sweepings, or used fabric filters are processed.

+"Lead kettle" means a vessel that is heated from below and is used for the purpose of melting refined lead.

+"Lead tap" means the pouring hole though which molten lead flows from a kettle or furnace.

-"Leak detection system" means an instrument that is capable of monitoring relative particulate matter (dust) loadings in the exhaust of a particulate control in order to detect leaks in such control.
+""Leak detection system"" means an instrument that is capable of monitoring relative particulate matter (dust) loadings in the exhaust of a particulate control in order to detect leaks in such the particulate control.
 A leak detection system includes, but is not limited to, an instrument that operates on triboelectric, light scattering, transmittance, or other effect to monitor relative particulate matter loadings.

-"Materials handling area" means any area in which lead-containing materials (including, but not limited to, broken battery components, flue dust, and dross) are handled in between process steps.
-Such areas may include, but are not limited to, areas in which lead-bearing scrap, lead-containing materials, lead-containing metal, or lead-containing wastes are prepared.
+""Materials handling area" means any area in which lead-containing materials (including, but not limited to, broken battery components, flue dust, and dross) are handled in between process steps.
+SuchThese areas may include, but are not limited to, areas in which lead-bearing scrap, lead-containing materials, lead-containing metal, or lead-containing wastes are prepared.